 Day 60: Final Departure

-In order to get ready for this challenge, you need to be trained at least for about 8 to 12 months to prepare yourself as strong candidate.
-You can go to fitness center every morning for about 2 hours, do hiking every weekend with increasing weights on your pack (i.e. 10kg, 15kg, 20 kg, and up to 25kg), manage some time for cycling for couple of hours for 3 or 4 times a week.
+In order to get ready for this challenge, you need to be trained at least for about 8 to 12 months to prepare yourself as a strong candidate.
+You can go to the fitness center every morning for about 2 hours, do hiking every weekend with increasing weights on your pack (i.e. 10kg, 15kg, 20 kg, and up to 25kg), manage some time for cycling for a couple of hours for 3 or 4 times a week.
 On the summit push, extra effort is required walking on ice and climbing up to 10 – 14 hours.
-On our all-8000m expeditions, we supply excellent logistics; good ratios of climbing support sherpas and standard number of oxygen, which plays the vital roll for the success and safe climb of the peak.
+On our all-8000m expeditions, we supply excellent logistics; good ratios of climbing support sherpas and a standard quantity of oxygen, which plays a vital role in the success and safe climb of the peak.

 You must have well knowledge about using of mountaineering gears, good with rock climbing and ice climbing, will increase the chances of reaching the summit and also previous mountaineering experiences is mandatory but doesn’t really require any high level of technical experience.

 We did the trek to EBC in March 2022 with Dream Himalaya Adventures.
 A trip like this will always have curveballs because of the environment and altitude - that's when you really appreciate people with brilliant local knowledge and the ability to sort thing out.
 Dawa and team were absolutely fantastic and I unreservedly recommend them to anyone.